-The government inconsistently punished or prosecuted officials who committed abuses, whether in the security services or elsewhere in government.
-In most cases the government did not comprehensively investigate human rights abuses, including most incidents of violence by security forces, contributing to an environment of impunity.
+The government failed to consistently punish or prosecute officials who committed abuses, whether in the security services or elsewhere in government, including for corruption.
+In most cases, the government did not comprehensively investigate allegations of human rights abuses, including most incidents of violence by security forces, contributing to an environment of impunity.